n0rad/hard-disk-manager/readme.md

 ## Current requirements

-- uniq label for each partitions of all disks if using labels as id
+- uniq label for each partitions of all disks if using labels as id -> identify disks
-- can ssh to servers with ssh agent
+- can ssh to servers with ssh agent -> run hdm outside of servers
-- can ssh from server to servers
+- can ssh from server to servers -> run rsync cross servers
-- can run sudo on servers without password
+- can run sudo on servers without password -> run as root
-- lsblk >= 2.33
+- lsblk >= 2.33 detect disks
-- smartctl >= 7.0
+- smartctl >= 7.0 -> disk health
-- hdparm
+- hdparm -> put disk in sleep
-- rsync
+- rsync -> all backups commands
+- udev -> list disks by path

 ## Install